LuccaWang1/PetPlanner/README.md

 Once they save the pet, they'll be notified of the add, and the pet will appear on their dashboard.

-![Image of the user's Dashboard and the dropdown menu](/static/images/Readme_Markdown/add_dropdown.png)
+![Image of the user's Dashboard and the dropdown menu](/static/images/Readme_Markdown/add_dropdown.png) *This is how a user can use the reusable React components - they're in the navbar, accessible from all webpages*

-![Image of the user's Dashboard and the dropdown menu hovering](/static/images/Readme_Markdown/add_dropdown_hover.png)
+![Image of the user's Dashboard and the dropdown menu hovering](/static/images/Readme_Markdown/add_dropdown_hover.png) *We can see the CSS hover styling here on the dropdown menu*

-![Image of the add a pet form](/static/images/Readme_Markdown/add_pet_modal.png)
+![Image of the add a pet form](/static/images/Readme_Markdown/add_pet_modal.png) *The Add a Pet form that's a React Bootstrap modal form*

-![Image of the add a pet form: species](/static/images/Readme_Markdown/add_pet_species.png)
+![Image of the add a pet form: species](/static/images/Readme_Markdown/add_pet_species.png) *The Add a Pet form that's a React Bootstrap modal form - with the species dropdown menu*

-![Image of the add a pet form: breeds](/static/images/Readme_Markdown/add_pet_breeds.png)
+![Image of the add a pet form: breeds](/static/images/Readme_Markdown/add_pet_breeds.png) *The Add a Pet form that's a React Bootstrap modal form - with the breeds dropdown menu*

 8. Add an event

 Users can add an event for their pet.
 My Events webpage is an HTML page that uses Jinja templating and the Full Calendar API.
 When we refresh the page, we see the event's added to our calendar.

-![Image of the hover over add event in dropdown](/static/images/Readme_Markdown/add_event_dropdown.png)
+![Image of the hover over add event in dropdown](/static/images/Readme_Markdown/add_event_dropdown.png) *This is how a user can add an event for their pet*

-![Image of the add a event form](/static/images/Readme_Markdown/add_event_modal.png)
+![Image of the add a event form](/static/images/Readme_Markdown/add_event_modal.png) *The Add an Event form that's a React Bootstrap modal form*

 9. See their events on the My Events webpage